LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

-  - It’s an optional extension of package [workflowr](https://github.com/jdblischak/workflowr) in order to be able to render .html pages from .Rmd files saved in sub-directories of a workflowr project.
+  - It’s an optional extension of package [workflowr](https://github.com/jdblischak/workflowr) in order to be able to render .html pages from .Rmd files saved in subdirectories of a workflowr project.
       - Use workflowr if .Rmd files from directory “analysis” are rendered.
-      - Use workflowrsubdirs if .Rmd files from sub-directories are rendered.
+      - Use workflowrsubdirs if .Rmd files from subdirectories are rendered.
-  - I suggest to create a new directory, for your .Rmd files saved in sub-directories, directly in your workflowr project’s working directory (and not in directory “analysis”).
+  - I suggest to create a new directory, for your .Rmd files saved in subdirectories, directly in your workflowr project’s working directory (and not in directory “analysis”).
       - For example: create folder “code-Rmd” in the same directory as folder “code”.